ZihaoLu1106/CSYE7200-teamHSYL-Final/README.md

 Open the browser and go to localhost:9000, click the button, user could type in their own data and click the button to continue, it might take while, since it would analyze the data you typed in. <br />

 After time waiting, the interface would tell you how is your health.
-When you go back to the terminal, we could find the accuracy and F-1 measure. <br />
+When you go back to the terminal, we could find the accuracy. <br />